greeenOrange/large-book-fair/README.md

 # Getting Started with Largest fair for books

-This project was bootstrapped with [Create React App](https://writer-reactapp-9396ad.netlify.app/).
+This project was bootstrapped with [https://writer-reactapp-9396ad.netlify.app/](https://writer-reactapp-9396ad.netlify.app/).

 ## Available Scripts